 A student’s perspective: Color Kingdom capitalizes on teamwork and collaboration, and working alongside peers for a common strategy is fun and fulfilling.
 An extra bonus: celebrating with your team after a kingdom is conquered!

 Compounding competition with content makes for powerful play

 After a bit of corralling and calming, we followed up with an introduction to Treasure Trove.
 Engagement remained stellar and supreme, as students experienced the urgency and autonomy of their learning and success – both tapping gems to add to their troves, while also dodging the dangerous bones and skulls, both adding compounded excitement to the game.
 In this player versus player format, students loved to see how their efforts placed them against their peers.

 A student’s perspective: Treasure Trove makes for a quick-paced and action-packed learning experience.
 The gem “meters” are an obvious measure of growth making progress-monitoring easy and accessible.

 Collaboration at the core

-The team- and community-driven aspects of Color Kingdoms promotes active learning and active collaboration.
-As I facilitated several Color Kingdoms sessions within the classroom, neighboring teachers interrupted gameplay, asking my class to “lower the volume”.
+The team- and community-driven aspects of Color Kingdom promotes active learning and active collaboration.
+As I facilitated several Color Kingdom sessions within the classroom, neighboring teachers interrupted gameplay, asking my class to “lower the volume”.
 Without hesitation, students were high-fiving every time they colored tiles from the opposing team.
 By the end of gameplay, students were physically running across the classroom, moving about their opponents, expressing delight at removing their points, tallies, and colors from the map.
 Expressions quickly flipped to utter despair and injustice as the lesson bell rang out, signaling an abrupt end to the game – “How dare I cut the game at such an exciting point?”
 Students pleaded and begged to continue..a few even offered me some of their school lunch snacks in return for continued play!
 Though tempted, I took the high road and got to my next lesson on time.

 A teacher’s reflection